 Review of SA’s Mining Act

-On July 3 2019 the Statutes Amendment (Mineral Resources) Bill 2018 passed the House of Assembly.
-It will now be considered by the Legislative Council.
+On October 17 2019 the Statutes Amendment (Mineral Resources) Bill 2018 passed both houses of SA's Parliament, and will shortly enter into operation.

 GPSA’s principal interest in the Mining Act 1971 and the Statutes Amendment (Mineral Resources) Bill 2018 relates to South Australian grain producers dealing with explorers or miners seeking access to their properties.